bmwise14/bmwise14.github.io/_posts/2021-03-14-logistic-regression.md

 $$p = \frac{ 1 } {1 + e^{-\beta_{0} + \beta_{1}x_{1} + \dots + \beta_{p-1}x_{p-1}  }} = \frac{ 1 } {1 + e^{-\beta^TX }}$$

-This is it!
+That's it!
 If you know the Betas and you have your feature values, all you have to do is plug and chug to get a prediction for the probability that $$y=1$$ ($$p$$).
+This final equation is called the **sigmoid function**, where the matrix multiplication of your Betas and your features $$X$$ is typically "$$z$$" in a lot of things you will read online.
+This will output 1 probability value pertaining to $$p$$.
+If you want to output 2 probabilities, one pertaining to $$p$$ and another pertaining to $$1-p$$, you would make predictions with what is called a [**softmax function**](https://en.wikipedia.org/wiki/Softmax_function).
+Softmax is typically used when predicting more than 2 classes, so we are just going to look at the sigmoid.

 Let's see what this looks like in python code.
-This final equation is called the sigmoid function, where the matrix multiplication of your Betas and your features $$X$$ is typically "$$z$$" in a lot of things you will read online.

 {% highlight python %}
 def logistic_regression_predict(W, X):